LUNGevity offers many ways for you to connect with other people who have been affected by lung cancer.

 Learn more » Go to LCSC »

-Connect with One of Our Facebook groups
+Connect with One of Our Facebook Groups

 Facebook groupsAre you on Facebook?
 LUNGevity has personalized groups for patients/survivors and caregivers.
 Find someone who shares your experience.
 We have individual groups for lung cancer types, lung cancer mutations, and caregiving.
 (You must be logged into your Facebook account to view the list of groups.)